onixldlc/mycyberstuff/HTB/horizontall/writeup.md

   ![gave up1](pics/Screenshot_20220116_105904-1.png)

-  since its seems to complex and would have taken alot of time... and it did... becs its very uncomfortable to type and it gets doubled
+  since its seems to complex and would have taken alot of time... and it did... becs its very uncomfortable to type because everytune you typed a single letter it gets doubled or even copied a text it got doubled its very anoying

   ![finally got root shell](pics/additionalEdits/2022-01-16%2017_30_01.png)

-  but then in the end i still got the root ssh
+  but in the end... i still got the root ssh

   ![final root ssh](pics/Screenshot_20220116_111142.png)